 How to Properly Store Your Dried Hemp

 After your hemp is dry, you need to store it correctly to preserve the quality of its content.
-One of the biggest mistakes you can do in this regard is to keep your hemp in bags.
-Moisture can easily soak back into the produce, especially when the humidity levels are high.
+One of the biggest mistakes you can make in this regard is to keep your hemp in bags.
+Moisture can quickly soak back into the produce, especially when the humidity levels are high.

 Additionally, dried hemp is extremely sensitive to light exposure and temperature.
 Ideally, you’ll want to maintain a temperature of 77-86°F in a dark space to avoid mold growth.
-According to studies, the direct exposure of hemp to sunlight can degrade its cannabinoid content.
+According to studies, direct hemp exposure to sunlight can degrade its cannabinoid content.
 For humidity, maintain a relative humidity of 59%-63% for maximum potency.
-Don’t refrigerate – your hemp will become overly moist and degrade in a matter of days.
+Don’t refrigerate – your hemp will become overly moist and degrade in a few days.

-For longevity, store your dried hemp in sealed, air-tight containers, about three-quarters full.
+Store your dried hemp in sealed, air-tight containers, about three-quarters full for longevity.
 With proper storage, dried hemp has a shelf life of up to two years.